Answers to Common Questions

 Will PDE waive field experience requirements for teacher candidates?

-How are federal programs effected by COVID-19?
+How are federal programs impacted by COVID-19?

 Access guidance, updates, and information on Title IA, the Migrant Education Program, 21st Century Community Learning Centers, Perkins Grant, ELECT, and more.